ahmedkaludi/easy-appointments/trunk/readme.txt

 25. Admin panel - Report - Export page

 == Changelog ==

+= 3.4.12 (2021-04-04) =
+* Improved Appointments page with new two time select period
+    - Tomorrow
+    - Next 7 days
+    - Next 30 days
+* Also selected time period is saved in browser so next page visit will have that time period preselected
+* Translation: Updated POT file

+= 3.4.11 (2021-03-31) =
+* Advance cancel redirect now also apply on cancel action from mail link.

+= 3.4.10 (2021-03-29) =
+* Fixed issue with default 0 values in Admin Service form

 = 3.4.9 (2021-03-27) =
 * Added option to add custom redirect when customer hit cancel button for bootstrap shortcode